 Alimony ceases when either spouse dies, when the spouse receiving the money remarries, or even cohabits for a minimum period of ninety days.
 Cohabiting is considered more than just spending a night together, though, and relates more to a pattern of living in the same dwelling as evidenced by voting registration, the delivery of mail, eating meals together, and storage of clothing.
 Further, alimony may be stopped by an agreement of both parties entered in a court or via a court order showing that payment is no longer required.

 Are You Getting Divorced?

 If you are going through a divorce or considering one, whether or not there should be ongoing support between you and your spouse can be a hotly contested issue.
-Talk to a knowledgeable family law attorney at Elliot Frazier who has the experience to represent your best interests at a difficult time in your life.
+Talk to a knowledgeable family law attorney at Elliott Frazier who has the experience to represent your best interests at a difficult time in your life.
 The lawyers can help you navigate the divorce courts in Greenville, and ensure you receive the alimony you may be entitled to.